openshift/enhancements/enhancements/storage/csi-driver-install.md

 2. CSO detects underlying cloud and starts operators for CSI driver(s) for the particular cloud.
    * I.e. CSO deploys corresponding CSI driver operators, incl. their ServiceAccount, RBAC, CRD, Deployment and finally a default CR.
+3. CSO still creates default storage classes for the in-tree volume plugins if needed, according to the timeline below.
-3. The CSI driver operator obtains cluster credentials via cloud-credential-operator and deploys the CSI driver, i.e. creates its RBAC, Deployment, DaemonSet and CSIDriver objects.
+4. The CSI driver operator obtains cluster credentials via cloud-credential-operator and deploys the CSI driver, i.e. creates its RBAC, Deployment, DaemonSet and CSIDriver objects.
 Progress of the deployment is reported in `CR.Status` of the operator CR.
-4. CSO monitors CRs of the CSI drivers and reports back their status ("Progressing", "Degraded", "Available", ...) in CSO's ClusterOperator status.
+5. CSO monitors CRs of the CSI drivers and reports back their status ("Progressing", "Degraded", "Available", ...) in CSO's ClusterOperator status.

 ### Upgrade from OLM-managed operator
 In OCP 4.5, we released AWS EBS and Manila CSI drivers via OLM.
 It's too late to move them to CSO.